A model of person-centred rehabilitation

 This blog post is based on an extensive systematic review that generated a sound, theoretically-based model of person-centred rehabilitation.
 I can only develop some central themes and messages here.
 For more details, read the article. (here) The authors conclude that person-centred rehabilitation “is a way of thinking about and providing rehabilitation services “with” the person.”
-This approach is similar to my belief that “rehabilitation is a way of thinking, not a way of doing.”, a position set out in an editorial in 2002. (here) The authors emphasise that being person-centred applies at three levels: patient-person (dyad), patient-team (micro-system), patient-healthcare system (macro-system).
+This approach is similar to my belief that “rehabilitation is a way of thinking, not a way of doing.”, a position I set out in an editorial in 2002 (here) and again in 2022 here.
+The authors of the review emphasise that being person-centred applies at three levels: patient-person (dyad), patient-team (micro-system), and patient-healthcare system (macro-system).
 They identify five features at the dyadic level, three at the micro-system level, and three at the macro-system level.
-The authors refer to their review as a scoping review, which implies early work, followed by the definitive work.
-I think this is a classic work.
+The authors refer to their review as a scoping review, which implies early work to be followed by the definitive work.
+This is a classic work.
 The research team took at least five years to complete it.
 They extracted data from 147 papers and consulted experts widely.

 Anyone reading what I write will know my interest in models and ideas applying to rehabilitation.
 Why does the way you think matter?

-One afternoon in 1978, I ruptured a tendon in my left middle finger.
+One afternoon in 1978, I ruptured my left middle finger tendon.
 At the time, I was a neurology registrar.
 A surgeon repaired my tendon about seven hours later, and my arm was in a plaster cast for seven weeks.
 I continued working.
 Seven weeks later, I saw the surgeon.
 We agreed that the repair had not succeeded.
 He referred me to a plastic surgeon I saw for about two minutes; he told me he would repair it.
 I was duly called into the hospital for the operation (as I thought).

-The admitting doctor had no idea what was involved and later that Sunday afternoon I saw the consultant.
-He explained that I would have two operations over a week, staying in the hospital the meanwhile.
-Then after another few weeks, I would have a further operation followed by therapy (unspecified).
+The admitting doctor had no idea what was involved, and later that Sunday afternoon, I saw the consultant.
+He explained that I would have two operations over a week, staying in the hospital.
+Then after another few weeks, I would have a further procedure followed by therapy (unspecified).
 The best outcome would have been a finger that would not fully extend and that would have active flexion of perhaps 40 degrees.

 I declined the offer.
 He could not understand why.
-He felt he was offering a good surgical outcome, better than most other surgeons.
+He felt he was offering a better surgical outcome than most other surgeons.

 My interpretation was that he had not thought about me.
-I was working full-time, I had a young baby at home, I’m not too fond of hospitals (I had discharged myself from the acute hospital after 15 hours, most of them asleep), and he had no idea of what outcome I wanted or expected.
+I was working full-time, I had a young baby at home, I was not too fond of hospitals (I had discharged myself from the acute hospital after 15 hours, most of them asleep), and he had no idea of what outcome I wanted or expected.
 He had thought of my finger as a surgical challenge.
 He was not alone.
-I attended the British Medical Association meetings as a training doctor representative and, at political meetings, two further surgeons noticed my finger and offered to operate on it!
+As a training doctor representative, I attended the British Medical Association meetings and, at political meetings, two further surgeons noticed my finger and offered to operate on it!